Natural Reweighted Wake-Sleep: The Natural Reweighted Wake-Sleep Algorithm

-The matrices $H^\trasp QH$ associated with the estimation of the Fisher blocks from Eqs.~\eqref{eq:estimation-Fisherp} and \eqref{eq:estimation-Fisherq} may be singular depending on the number of samples $n$ in the batch used in the estimation compared its size, which depends on the size $l_i$ of each layer $i$.
-During training $n$ is the size of the mini-batch multiplied by the number of samples from the network (respectively $p$ or $q$, depending on the Fisher matrix under consideration).
-Notice that during training typically $s < l_i$, thus to guarantee the invertibility we add a damping factor $\alpha > 0$ multiplying the identity matrix in addition to $H^\trasp QH$.
+The matrices of the form $H Q H^\trasp$ associated with the estimation of the blocks of the FIM from Equations~\eqref{eq:estimation-Fisherq} and \eqref{eq:estimation-Fisherp-lowvar2} may be singular depending on the number and on the samples in the minibatch used in the estimation compared to the size of the matrices themselves.
+Let $n$ be the size of the minibatch $B$ multiplied by the number of samples $S$ from the network (respectively $p$ or $q$, depending on the FIM under consideration) and $l_i$ the size of the layer $i$.
+Notice that during training typically $n < l_i$, thus to guarantee the invertibility of the estimated FIM, we add to $H Q H^\trasp$ the identity matrix multiplied by a damping factor $\alpha > 0$ as a form of Tikhonov regularization.
+Our regularized estimation of the FIM is then